Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 If you are unsure how to use scp command for Windows, Linux, or Mac, please refer to these [instructions](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/scp.md)

 ## Using Jupyter Notebook
 You can use a web-browser notebook to interact with the SOM board.
+To launch the Jupyter notebook, enter the following command in the terminal.
+This will list the link to the notebook.

 ```
 $ jupyter-lab --ip=ip-address &
 // fill in ip-address from the ifconfig command
 ```

-You will see the link to the Jupyter notebook listed.

-To launch the Jupyter notebook, enter the following command in the terminal.

 To find the notebook URL, enter the following command in the Linux console: `sudo jupyter notebook list`